 6: Stone Massage

-Thank you for exploring these wonderful massage techniques and their benefits with me.
-I hope you are able to experience the wonderful effects of this celebrated art form that is sure to bring you to another level of relaxation.
+The exploration of how to become more relaxed and pain-free can be key for some individuals, hopefully these wonderful massage techniques will have benefited you in someway.
+I hope you are able to experience the wonderful effects of this celebrated art form that is sure to bring you to a deeper level of relaxation.